fardad-d1ce/Approach-Landing-Analyzer/README.md

 ## 🗽 Credits:
 - Fardad Pouran, callsign "*< 404 > D1CE*".
-- 404^th *Freelancers* Virtual Squadron DCS community.
+- *404th Freelancers* Virtual Squadron DCS community.
 - [Tacview](https://www.tacview.net): exports flight telemetry data.

 ⚠️ **Note**: The dataset included for exhibition is from a massive flight data flown by 404th community.
 Here, the dataset is filtered to only two pilots to reduce the file size.